weaverryan/vjCommentPlugin/README.markdown

 Thanks
 -------------
-A really thanks to [fizyk](http://www.symfony-project.org/plugins/developer/grzegorz-liwiski) for all his comments, the polish translation and especially for all his great ideas !
-And now, for being developper of this plugin !
+A really thanks to [fizyk](http://www.symfony-project.org/plugins/developer/grzegorz-liwiski) for all his comments, the polish translation and especially for all his great ideas!
+And now, for being developper of this plugin!

-Thanks also to Alessandro Rossi for the Italian translation !
+Thanks also to Alessandro Rossi for the Italian translation!

 Contact
 -------------
-Please contact me if you see a problem, an error or if you think that something can be enhanced !
-Advice are cool too !
+Please contact me if you see a problem, an error or if you think that something can be enhanced!
+Advice are cool too!